 Included on the faculty website is the "Instructor Course Descriptions" document.
-This document provides descriptions of most courses being offered this year, including information about the topics the courses cover, the anticipated evaluation methods, and what you might gain from taking them.
+This document provides descriptions of most courses being offered this year, including information about the topics the courses cover, the anticipated evaluation methods, and what you might gain from taking the courses.
 We strongly recommend that students review this document carefully prior to making your course selections.
-For courses not listed in the Instructor Course Descriptions document, please see the Calendar Course Descriptions on the website.
+For courses not listed in the Instructor Course Descriptions document, please see the Calendar Course Descriptions.